Falfurrias and Premont FUMC - Please mark your calendars as appropriate :)

-(1) Weekly Bible Study - We began the study on Friday May 18, 2018 and will continue every Sunday from 6pm to 7:30pm in the Falfurrias FUMC Fellowship Hall.
-As of June 30th 2019 we just finished reading the book of Ruth and about to plunge into 1 Kings, which means we have read and discussed 8 of the 66 books in our Christian Bible.
-If you have been putting off reading and discussing the bible, cover to cover, here's your chance to jump in and do it with others in your church family :)
+(1) Weekly Bible Study - We began our study in May of 2018 and have continued every Sunday from 6pm to 7:30pm.
+As of June 30th 2019 we had just finished reading the book of Ruth and were about to plunge into 1 Samuel, which means we have read and discussed 8 of the 66 books in our Christian Bible.
+We took a short break during the hot summer months of 2019 but are about to begin again where we left off.
+If you have been putting off reading and discussing the bible, cover to cover, here's your chance to jump in and do it with others in your church family.
+We will alternate between Falfurrias and Premont churches on an every other Sunday basis with 1st and 3rd Sundays in Premont and 2nd and 4th Sundays in Falfurrias.
+On the months with 5 Sundays we will take the 5th Sunday off :)

 All are invited to attend!!